RegenLied/Project4/readme.md

 The rest of this section describes these steps in detail.

 ### Teams
-You may partner with another student on this project to discuss code and strategies for completing the various parts of the assignment.
-You may share code with your partner, but you should still write much of your own code in your own repository.
-You should still update your repository (by pushing) incrementally as you make progress.
-It is up to teammates to ensure that their partner adheres to the <a href="https://www.american.edu/academics/integrity/code.cfm">American University Honor Code.</a> You may use [pair programming](https://en.wikipedia.org/wiki/Pair_programming), however, you must each take turns in the driver role on your own laptop.
-I should see commits and a submission on Github for each of you to get full credit for this assignment.
-If you decide to work with a partner, modify the statement below:

 - [x] I worked on my own.
 - [ ] I worked with *INSERT PARTNER NAME* on this project.
 The parts I worked on were: *EDIT THIS*